ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 ### Using a Grid

 For this class, we are going to use [Skeleton](http://getskeleton.com/) as our framework for responsive design and for basic styles.
-We are using this because it doesn’t have a lot of code and will allow you to customize without having any additional styles getting in the way.
+We are using this because it doesn't have a lot of code and will allow you to customize without having any additional styles getting in the way.

 Many other grid systems use the same methodology for laying out a site as Skeleton.
 Here is how Skeleton uses it: